DataDog/apps/docs/en/programming-model.md

 ## App Manifest

-The App Manifest is the JSON configuration of an app, created and edited in the [DataDog UI](https://app.datadoghq.com/apps).
+The App Manifest is the JSON configuration of an app, created and edited in the [Datadog UI](https://app.datadoghq.com/apps).

 `name` : The App’s display name